-RTK is one of over 430 accredited land trusts in America which protects 19,000,000 acres or 79% of all land and easements held by a land trust.
+RTK is one of over 450 accredited land trusts in America which protects 20 million acres of all land and easements held by a land trust.
 Accreditation is a voluntary program administered by the Land Trust Accreditation Commission which holds land trusts to a standard of best practices and ethics.

 BOARD OF DIRECTORS